DUE TO LIMITED FUNDING, APPLICATIONS WILL BE ACCEPTED THROUGH MARCH 18TH .

 If you are in need of resource referrals after the 18th, please contact SEAG@cptc.edu

-The Student Emergency Assistance Grant (SEAG) is a funding opportunity is intended to provide monetary assistance to students experiencing unforeseen emergencies or situations that affect their ability to attend classes.
-The application process is low barrier and is available both online and paper to ensure as many students as possible can be served.
+The Student Emergency Assistance Grant (SEAG) is a funding opportunity intended to provide monetary assistance to students experiencing unforeseen emergencies or situations that affect their ability to attend classes.
+The application process is a low-barrier process and is available both online and on paper to ensure as many students as possible can be served.

 Additionally, as a means to provide continued support, students who apply will hear from the Campus’ Resource Navigator to help identify any additional barriers and offer support.
 Whether it is by finding additional campus resources or sending referrals to community partners, our goal is to diminish barriers that could derail your education.

 All applications must have CPTC email address provided.
 Failure to have the correct CPTC email can result in a delay of funding.

 Funding is disbursed on Wednesdays and Fridays.
 If you do not have a FAFSA on file your funding will be disbursed via paper check which will be available for pick up in the Cashier’s Office in Building 17.
 Students will be notified by Student Aid and Scholarship via email when paper check(s) are available for pick up.

 No. Students do not need to have a FAFSA on file with the college in order to receive funding.

 Yes.
 Due to limited funding, each category has a cap for what can be funded.

 - Books: $500.00